mezo-org/musd/docs/README.md

 `finalizeAddMintList()`: This function adds the minting capability to the borrower operations contract, previously designated in the `pendingAddedMintAddress`.
 It executes only after the governance delay has elapsed following the `addMintListInitiated` timestamp.
 By finalizing the revoke mint process it resets the `pendingAddedMintAddress` and `addMintListInitiated`.

-`startAddContracts(address _troveManagerAddress, address _stabilityPoolAddress, address _borrowerOperationsAddress)`: This function initiates the process of integrating borrower operations, trove manager, and stability pool contracts, enabling them to mint and burn mUSD tokens.
-It begins by verifying that the contract addresses provided as parameters are indeed contracts.
-Once confirmed, it assigns the addresses to `pendingTroveManager`, `pendingStabilityPool`, and `pendingBorrowerOperations` using `_troveManagerAddress`, `_stabilityPoolAddress`, and `_borrowerOperationsAddress`, respectively.
-Additionally, it records the initiation of adding these contracts by setting `addContractsInitiated` to the current block timestamp when the transaction is executed.
+`startAddContracts(address _troveManagerAddress, address _stabilityPoolAddress, address _borrowerOperationsAddress, address _interestRateManagerAddress)`: This function initiates the process of integrating borrower operations, trove manager, stability pool, and interest rate manager contracts, enabling them to mint and burn mUSD tokens.

 `cancelAddContracts()`: This function terminates the current process of adding contracts.
-Initially, it checks that `addContractsInitiated` is not zero, which indicates an active process of adding contracts is underway.
-Upon confirmation, it resets `addContractsInitiated`, `pendingTroveManager`, `pendingStabilityPool`, and `pendingRevokedMintAddress` to 0, `address(0)`, `address(0)`, and `address(0)` respectively.
-This action effectively concludes the process of adding contracts.

-`finalizeAddContracts()`: This function adds the minting and burning capabilities to the borrower operations, trove manager, and stability pool contracts previously designated in the `pendingBorrowerOperations`, `pendingStabilityPool` and `pendingTroveManager`.
+`finalizeAddContracts()`: This function adds the minting and burning capabilities to the borrower operations, trove manager, interest rate manager, and stability pool contracts previously designated in the `pendingBorrowerOperations`, `pendingStabilityPool`, `pendingInterestRateManager`, and `pendingTroveManager`.
 It executes only after the governance delay has elapsed following the `addContractsInitiated` timestamp.
-By finalizing the process of adding new contracts, it resets the `pendingBorrowerOperations`, `pendingStabilityPool`,`pendingTroveManager` and `addContractsInitiated`.

-`startRevokeBurnList(address _account)`: This function initiates the process of revoking a borrower operations contract's capability to burn mUSD tokens.
-It first validates that the address provided in `_account` parameter is included in the `burnList`.
-Once verified, the function initializes the revocation process by updating `revokeBurnListInitiated` with the current block timestamp and `pendingRevokedBurnAddress` with the address passed in `_account` parameter.
+`startRevokeBurnList(address _account)`: This function initiates the process of revoking a contract's capability to burn mUSD tokens.

-`cancelRevokeBurnList()`: It cancels the existing revoking mint process.
-The function first validates whether the `pendingRevokedBurnAddress` is non-zero to confirm the presence of an ongoing pending revoking process.
-Once verified, it resets both `revokeBurnListInitiated` and `pendingRevokedBurnAddress` to zero and `address(0)` respectively.
-Effectively finalizing the existing revoking process.
+`cancelRevokeBurnList()`: Cancels the existing revoking mint process.

-`finalizeRevokeBurnList()`: This function revokes the minting capability to the borrower operations contract, previously designated in the `pendingRevokedBurnAddress`.
+`finalizeRevokeBurnList()`: This function revokes the minting capability from a contract, previously designated in the `pendingRevokedBurnAddress`.
 It executes only after the governance delay has elapsed following the `revokeBurnListInitiated` timestamp.
 By finalizing the revoke mint process it resets the `pendingRevokedBurnAddress` and `revokeBurnListInitiated`.

 ### TroveManager Functions - `TroveManager.sol`